 To Make the Batter

 - Place the cream cheese in a large bowl.
 Make sure the cream cheese is at room temperature.
 If not, microwave the cold cream cheese at half power (50%) for 45 seconds, or microwave it in 15-second increments until it's at room temperature.

 - Press down on the cream cheese with a spatula to soften it.
 Then, add ½ cup sugar.
 (For the blender method, scroll down to the next section.)

 - Combine the cream cheese with the sugar by rubbing the mixture against the sides of the bowl with the spatula.
 The cream cheese will become fluffy and smooth as the sugar granules dissolve.

 - Scrape both the bowl and spatula often to ensure that the ingredients are well incorporated and there are no lumps.

 - Crack 3 large eggs (50 g each w/o shell) in another bowl and whisk well.

 - Slowly and gradually add the beaten eggs to the cream cheese mixture, one-third at a time.
 Make sure the batter is smooth and with no lumps before adding more egg.

 - After each addition, blend the eggs with the cream cheese THOROUGHLY and COMPLETELY.

 - Add the rest of the egg and blend well.

-- Scrap off the batter from the bowl and spatula and make sure there are no lumps in the batter.
-Then add lemon juice.
+- Scrape the batter from the sides of the bowl and spatula, making sure there are no lumps in the batter.
+Then, add the lemon juice and mix thoroughly.

-- Add salt and blend together.
-Make sure at this stage (before adding heavy cream – more liquid) that there are no lumps.
+- Add the salt and blend together.
+Make sure at this stage (before adding the heavy cream–more liquid) that there are no lumps.

 - Gradually add the heavy cream while you stir.
 Mix until it’s all combined.

 - Pour the cake batter into the prepared pan in one go (avoid stop-and-go) so you don‘t create any air pockets.
 Tap the cake pan on the countertop a few times to eliminate air pockets.